[8 July 17, did some essential line edits and added some material. Currently working on Ch.10.- M]

 “Maybe using the flashlight would, you know, help you get control of your nether regions.”

-“Fuck you,” Loach said and continued forward, the motion detector in his left hand, the double-barrel held low in his right.
+“Fuck you.”
+Loach moved forward, the motion detector in his left hand, the double-barrel held low in his right.

 By the time they reached the enormous urn and the hidden access hallway, Zeke was already getting to the end of a second cigarette.
 He flicked it and they watched it spark orange against the wall.
 When they got into the freight elevator and pulled the doors shut, the crackly AI voice said, “Smoking is hazardous to your health.”